geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-features.md

    ![](../assets/images/features-hyderabad.png){ width=100% }

-## pygeoapi as a WFS proxy
+## OPTIONAL: pygeoapi as a WFS proxy

-You can check the "pygeoapi as a Bridge to Other Services" section to learn how to [publish WFS as OGC API - Features](../advanced/bridges.md#publishing-wfs-as-ogc-api-features).
+pygeoapi can also function as an OGC API - Features frontend service for an existing OGC WFS through the built-in GDAL/OGR provider.
+This bridging-function effectively allows you to publish a WFS as OGC API - Features.

+This is expanded in an advanced section of this workshop: [pygeoapi as a Bridge to other Services WFS-section](../advanced/bridges.md#publishing-wfs-as-ogc-api-features).

 ## Client access